tomrpl/defiscan/src/content/protocols/ajna.md

 ## Chain

 The Ajna Protocol is deployed on Ethereum mainnet.
-The protocol code is also deployed on the following L2's and operate with burn-wrapped bridge tokens:

-* Arbitrum One
-* Base
-* Polygon
-* Optimism Mainnet
-* Gnosis
-* Blast
-* Filecoin Mainnet
-* Mode Mainnet
-* RARI Chain

 > Chain score: L